- Focus and scope

 It refers to the addition, removal, or re-accommodation of the order of the authors.
 Before the article is published, the corresponding author may request the Editor to add, remove, or modify the order of the authors.
 You must indicate the reason for modifying and send a written communication signed by all the authors certifying that everyone agrees with the modification.
 In the case of addition or removal, the written communication must include confirmation by the author (s).
 Once the article is published, no addition, removal, or modification in the order of the authors is accepted.

-Ecuadorian Journal of Science, Research and Innovation does not charge for the nomination, evaluation, and publication of the submitted articles.
+Ecuadorian Science Journal does not charge for the nomination, evaluation, and publication of the submitted articles.
 The publication does not generate any cost for authors and readers since GDEON Publisher assumes the expenses related to editing, management, and publication.
 The evaluating peers do not receive any financial compensation for their valuable contributions.

-Ecuadorian Journal of Science, Research and Innovation is committed to ethics high standards and good practice for knowledge dissemination and transfer, in order to ensure rigor and scientific quality.
+Ecuadorian Science Journal is committed to ethics high standards and good practice for knowledge dissemination and transfer, in order to ensure rigor and scientific quality.
 That is why it has taken as reference the Code of Conduct, which has been established by the Committee on Publication Ethics (COPE) for scientific journal editors.

 This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher.